 Best Deposit Rates Hold Stable as Fed’s Fisher Hints at Higher Rates Sooner than Later

-money market rates remain around 1.00 percent.
+The best deposit account rates are stable this week, both savings rates and money market rates remain around 1.00 percent.
 CD rates on the other hand, are heading higher, as banks and credit unions look to lock in deposits at lower rates before the Federal Reserve drives rates higher.

 Speaking of the Fed, one Fed official, Richard Fisher, president of the Federal Reserve Bank of Dallas, said on Thursday that rates might rise sooner than later.
 Fisher said the following below the rate table:

 It's assumed in the market place that we'll start our liftoff in raising interest rates some time between the spring and the summer.
 I won't say what we're saying internally, that would not be appropriate, but maybe sooner rather than later.